The days of baking bread to wow prospective buyers are gone. In 2021, people looking for their next home have very different expectations.

 If you’re not sure what sort of problems might crop up, then investing in your own structural survey before selling could give you valuable insight and save you from the headache of buyers dropping out of the sale or asking to push the price down.

-9. Get the bicycle out of the hallway
+9. Move the bicycle out of the hallway

 Declutter to make your home appear as spacious as possible.